custyblak/Active-Directory-Detection-and-Security/README.md

 <h1> Active Directory Detection & Security </h1>

 <h2>Description</h2>
-The aim of this project is to showcase how a newly deployed Active Directory can be configured using secure group policies and managing user accounts with a focus on least privilege principles.
-Also, detecting suspicious activity within the environment using Splunk SIEM to analyse logs.</b>
+This project aims to demonstrate the secure configuration of a newly deployed Active Directory environment using firewall restriction, group policies and detection using Splunk SIEM to analyse logs.</b>

-To achieve this, we will design a simple lab, build and then perform internal pentesting against the domain controller.
+<br>To achieve this, we will design a simple lab, build, create users, group policies and effect monitoring using Splunk SIEM.

 <h2>Network Diagram</h2></b>